 Many people consider themselves to be savers because they are careful not to spend everything they earn.
 While this is a great first step towards achieving your long-term financial goals, if that surplus money each month is just going into a bank account, it might as well be buried in the garden.
 It isn’t necessarily the best way to save money effectively.

-Cash in the bank does not grow.
+Despite massive improvements to personal banking services, this doesn’t change one key factor about banks: cash in the bank does not grow.
 In fact, it loses spending power over time due to inflation.
 Cash really only earns money for the bank and its shareholders.
-A savings account, on the other hand, is great for making sure that you have enough to withstand emergencies and short-term costs; any more than that is just collecting coins.
-A good rule of thumb is that you should keep between three and six months of your regular household expenses in cash accounts at any time.
+A savings account, on the other hand, is great for making sure you have enough for short-term costs and emergencies; any more than that is just collecting coins.
+A good rule of thumb is having between three and six months of regular household expenses in cash accounts at any time.

 For the rest of your monthly disposable income, regular savings plans or periodic investments can be very useful.
 Some investment plans are specially set up for small, regular deposits and can be much more cost effective than using a generic trading account.
 Finding a tax-efficient solution can reduce the cost of taxes applied to the growth of your future investments.